NayeemH/Altersence-DevOps-Test/DevOpsTest1/README.md

 ```

 ### Step 2:
-For project building I set the build option Maven from Intellij IdE.
+For project building, set the build option Maven from Intellij IdE.
 This will generate a pom.xml file.

 ### Step 3:
-Then I create a Dockerfile like this.
+Then create a Dockerfile.

 ```
 #Build Stage